11 Common Animals in the Great Smoky Mountains

 Source: @wattswildlifephoto

-Nearly 1,500 black bears live in the Smoky Mountains national park.
-Giant bears weigh up to 600pounds and are not easy to find, while the Females weigh around 100 pounds, and the males weigh at approx. 250 pounds.
+Roughly 1,900 black bears live in the Smoky Mountains National Park.
+Giant bears can weigh more than 600 pounds and are not easy to find, while the females weigh around 100 pounds, and the males weigh at approx. 250 pounds.

 If you spot one while hiking in the Park, stay away or back away slowly and calmly to avoid a wild chase.
-If the bear comes toward you, do not run, instead, scream continuously, and throw rocks to scare it away.
+If the bear comes toward you, do not run; stand your ground, make yourself look large, yell, and throw non-food objects only if the bear keeps approaching.

-The black mountain bears hibernate during winter, so it’s hard to find any around this time.
-The best time to encounter Bears is in the spring and summer.
+Black bears in the Smokies den during winter and are much less active, so it’s hard to find any around this time.
+The best time to encounter bears is in the spring and summer.
 You can watch them in Cades Cove or Cataloochee in the Smoky Mountains in the meadows near forests.

-Bears come out of hibernation and can eat anything during this time.
+Bears come out of their dens and can eat anything during this time.
 Humans are discouraged from feeding them because it reduces their lifespan significantly.
-Feeding bears is illegal in the Smoky Mountains.
+Feeding bears, or approaching within 50 yards of them, is illegal in the Smoky Mountains.

 Also Read: How Common are Bear Attacks in Smoky Mountains?